The Legend of Zelda: Twilight Princess: Inception as a GameCube game

 In 2003, Nintendo announced a new Zelda game for the GameCube by the same team that had created the cel-shaded The Wind Waker.
 At the following year's Game Developers Conference, director Eiji Aonuma unintentionally revealed that it was in development under the working title The Wind Waker 2, with a similar graphical style.
 Nintendo of America told Aonuma that North American sales of The Wind Waker were sluggish because its cartoon appearance created the impression that it was designed for a young audience.
 Aonuma expressed to producer Shigeru Miyamoto that he wanted to create a realistic Zelda game that would appeal to the North American market and meet Miyamoto's original vision of realism for the series.
 Miyamoto, hesitant about solely changing the presentation, suggested the team should focus on gameplay innovations.
 He advised that Aonuma should start by doing what could not be done in Ocarina of Time, particularly horseback combat.
 Early development of what would become Twilight Princess began and special care was taken to improve the realism of the horseriding, with lead character designer Keisuke Nishimori riding a horse for himself to feel what it was like.

-Just as the original Legend of Zelda was inspired by J. R. R. Tolkien's The Lord of the Rings novels, the aesthetic of Twilight Princess was inspired by the Lord of the Rings films, as they had just come out and were very popular at the time.
-It was developed with a large convincing world in mind, one with a vast scale to meet the expectation for fantasy worlds that audiences had become accustomed to with The Lord of the Rings.
+The visual design of The Twilight Princess was influenced by The Lord of the Rings film series, which was popular during the games development.
+The development team aimed to create a large-scale fantasy world that reflected contemporary audience expectations shaped in part by those films.
+Earlier entries in the Legend of Zelda series had also drawn inspiration from J. R. R. Tolkien's The Lord of the Rings.

 In four months, Aonuma's team managed to present realistic horseback riding, which Nintendo later revealed to the public with a trailer at E3 2004 that was met with enormous praise.
 The game was scheduled to be released the next year and was no longer a follow-up to The Wind Waker; a true sequel to it was released for the Nintendo DS in 2007, in the form of Phantom Hourglass.
 Miyamoto explained in interviews that the graphical style was chosen to satisfy demand and that it better fit the theme of an older incarnation of Link.
 The game runs on a modified The Wind Waker engine.